dai-shi/blog/content/posts/4-options-to-prevent-extra-rerenders-with-react-context/index.md

 I think this is also idiomatic.

 We don't change the context in the base example.
-`PersonFirstName` is re-implmented with two components.
+`PersonFirstName` is re-implemented with two components.

 ```jsx
 const InnerPersonFirstName = React.memo(({ firstName, dispatch }) => (